Language Mixers IV: Text Compression and Memory Models

-This page focuses on information compression, specifically how we can achieve better compression via new language model architectures and how this can be used for large-context models.
+This page focuses on information compression, specifically how we can achieve better compression via new language model architectures and how this can be used for dataset augmentation and large-context models.

 Introduction